How real are the risks of a ferret catching heartworm?

 - ACE inhibitors: To make it easier for blood to flow in the vessels

 - Steroids: To reduce lung damage due to the migration of larvae

 - Antibiotics: To fight complications such as pneumonia, caused by dying larvae.

 Once the patient is in the best health possible under the circumstances, the vet may suggest trying to get rid of the adult worms.
 Unfortunately, there are no products licensed for this purpose in ferrets, which means all treatments are a calculated risk.
 Those therapies that ferret-vets find to be most safe and effective include the use of ivermectin or moxidectin based products.

 Therefore taking everything into account, much like for cats, prevention of heartworm infection in ferrets is essential.
 But were you even aware there was such a thing for ferrets?

 As a responsible ferret owner who wants to protect their pet, you do have options.

 In terms of preventative products, speak to your vet about what they recommend.
-The likely options include using a cat heartworm preventative with the dose scaled down to ferret size or monthly oral treatments with ivermectin.
+The likely options include using a cat heartworm preventative with the dose scaled down to ferret size or monthly oral treatments with ivermectin in products such as Advocate for kittens.
 Whichever option you choose, be sure to apply it monthly (or as directed) so there’s no gap in protection.